-Over the whole period of 1981 till 2013, a total of 529,600 asylum applications were registered, of which a total of 90,700 were accepted as refugees according to the Geneva Convention, i.e., 17 percent, and 234,300 got their case rejected, i.e., 44 percent.
-The remaining 204,600 or 39 percent of all asylum applicants moved on before the procedures were terminated in Austria, either moving with the help of IOM to another host country or going into hiding (Figure 77).
+Over the whole period of 1981 till 2016, a total of 688,300 asylum applications were registered, of which a total of 136,100 were accepted as refugees according to the Geneva Convention, i.e., 20 percent, and 269,600 got their case rejected, i.e., 39 percent.
+Of the latter, a large proportion received subsidiary protection.
+The category 'others' (282,500 or 41 percent of all asylum applications) moved on before the procedures were terminated in Austria, either moving with the help of IOM to another host country or going into hiding (Figure 7).

 Harmonisation of asylum legislation within the EU has brought about major changes in the treatment and deployment of asylum seekers in Austria.
 The legislative reform of 2005 had substantial financial implications for the state and regions.
 As of 2005, every applicant has the right to financial support by the state for the period of the asylum procedures.
 The financial burden is shared by all federal states according to their population size.
 This means that until 2004, large numbers of asylum seekers depended on the support of NGOs, in particular churches and affiliated institutions like Caritas.
-Since 2004 the states do not only have to provide shelter and other basic needs, but the local Labour Market Service is called upon to provide employment opportunities for asylum seekers after a waiting period of 3 months.
-By order of the former Minister of Economic Affairs and Labour in 2004 labour market access was, however, limited to seasonal work, thereby reducing the scope of employment the law would actually offer.
+Since 2004 the states do not only have to provide shelter and other basic support, but the local Labour Market Service is called upon to provide employment opportunities for asylum seekers after a waiting period of 3 months.
+By order of the former Minister of Economic Affairs and Labour31 in 2004 labour market access was, however, limited to seasonal work, thereby reducing the scope of employment the law would actually offer.
 This order brought about a deterioration of employment and learning opportunities of asylum seekers versus earlier labour market practices.
-More recent legislative reforms are opening up more employment opportunities, as mentioned in the chapter on the legal framework.
+More recent legislative reforms are opening up some more employment opportunities, as mentioned in the chapter on the legal framework.